puppetlabs/puppet-specifications/language/expressions.md

 Matches a LHS expression against a sequence of propositions.
 The value expression associated with the matching option expression is evaluated and produced as the result.

-The semantics are almost the same as for the case expression but differs in the handling of a default case.
-(This is mainly for backwards compatibility reasons).
+The semantics are the same as for the case expression with the exception that an error is raised if no match is found.

 Syntax: